Fuglede30/Fuglede30.github.io/index.markdown

 [6] Wikipedia. (n.d.).
 Los Angeles.
 Wikipedia, den frie encyklopædi.
 Hentet 13. maj 2025 fra https://da.wikipedia.org/wiki/Los_Angeles

 [7] Drivemode.
 (2018, June 20).
 Drivemode data report: Where and when commuting takes the longest.
 Retrieved May 13, 2025, from https://www.drivemode.com/blog/engineering/drivemode-data-report-commuting-durations/

+[8] Statista.
+2023.
+Annual economic losses from traffic congestion in selected urban areas in the United States in 2022 (in billion U.S. dollars).
+Retrieved May 13, 2025 from https://www.statista.com/chart/21085/annual-economic-losses-from-traffic-congestion/

+[9] Visual Capitalist.
+2021.
+How Many Hours Do Americans Lose to Traffic Congestion?
+Retrieved May 13, 2025, from https://www.visualcapitalist.com/how-many-hours-do-americans-lose-to-traffic-congestion/